 BlueJackal is always looking for interesting projects and collaborations around picture books, comics and visual narratives.
 If you have an idea, please write to us at email@example.com.

-Shefalee Jain is an artist based in New Delhi, India.
-She is also currently teaching as Assistant Professor at the School of Culture and Creative Expressions, Ambedkar University(AUD), Delhi.
-Her research interests lie in the area of visual culture, particularly in the study of the processes of othering and pathologization of bodies as well as the continuous re iteration and construction of the ‘normal body’ within various contexts such as modern medicine, advertisement, education and language.
-As an artist, her practice explores this area through her creative work that addresses these issues and as a pedagogue, this enquiry informs the courses she offers.Her first solo exhibition titled Painting Dis-ease was held at The Faculty of Fine Arts, M.S.U., Baroda, India in Feb.
+Her first solo exhibition titled Painting Dis-ease was held at The Faculty of Fine Arts, M.S.U., Baroda, India in Feb.
 2012 and her second solo titled Landscape and Fall was held at the Ambedkar University Delhi in Feb.
 2018.
 She was in New York as an Apexart fellow for the month of June 2015.
-Shefalee has been a contributor to Chakmak, a children’s magazine published by Eklavya Publications, Bhopal, India.
-She has jointly illustrated (with Lokesh Khodke) Mother, a poem by Kancha Illiah, as part of a project, Different Tales: Stories from Marginal Cultures and Regional Languages (conducted by Anveshi research centre for women’s studies, Hyderabad, India) The book is published as part of a series, by DC books and Mango, Kottayam,Kerela, India 2008.
-She is also the author and illustrator of a children’s book Ten, published by Tulika Publishers, India.
+Shefalee has been a contributor to Chakmak, a children’s magazine and Sandarbh, a magazine for educators published by Eklavya Publications, Bhopal, India.
+She has jointly illustrated (with Lokesh Khodke) Mother, a poem by Kancha Illiah, as part of a project, Different Tales: Stories from Marginal Cultures and Regional Languages (conducted by Anveshi research centre for women’s studies, Hyderabad, India) The book is published as part of a series, by DC books and Mango, Kottayam, Kerala, India 2008.
+She is also the author and illustrator of a children’s book Ten (Tulika books), and has made illustrations for the first eight books in the series titled Adventures of Aditi and her Friends by Suniti Namjoshi, published by Tulika Publishers, India.
 You can see her work on her website.